Eggerland Episode 0: Quest of Rara

-Eggerland Episode 0: Quest of Lala (エッガーランド - エピソード ０ - Quest of Rara, Eggārando Episōdo 0 - Quest of Rara) is a puzzle game released in 1996, developed by Avit and published by HAL Laboratory for Microsoft Windows.
+Eggerland Episode 0: Quest of Rara (エッガーランド - エピソード ０ - Quest of Rara, Eggārando Episōdo 0 - Quest of Rara) is a puzzle game released in 1996, developed by Avit and published by HAL Laboratory for Microsoft Windows.
 It is based on the Japanese Eggerland video game series.
 This game was the first of three Windows releases and is a demo, consisting of 30 stages, to show players what the full-version release of Eggerland for Windows 95 would be capable of when it was launched in December 1996 (it contained 194 stages).
 On June 15, 2000, the Windows 98 compatible version of Eggerland for Windows 95 was released under the name Revival!
 Eggerland.
 It was later re-released again for Windows ME in November 2001.

 Game information

 This game features vastly improved graphics from the prior releases, most of which had been released on home consoles that offered inferior graphic capabilities when compared with most personal computers.

 The game features a saved game instead of passwords, so players can simply pick up where they left off.

 A new object called a Crystal Framer was added.
 This is a pushable block, like an Emerald Framer, which can block enemy movements and shots.
 In addition, Rara, or Lala as she is known outside Japan, can shoot a shot and it will be reflected clockwise or counter-clockwise (depending on the type of Crystal Framer).
 This allows Rara to put monsters such as Medusas or Don Medusas in eggs.

 The developer Avit was composed of former Technos Japan Corp staff.
 They were closely associated with HAL.